 If some unforeseen major event happens to prevent you from attending after you have registered, you may request a refund by contacting the Safety Director.
 Out of respond to RMOC, refund requests will not be considered within 10 days of the class.
 If cancelled 11 days before the first day of the event, the refund amount will be the cost of the event less processing fees.
 If cancelled less than 7 days, refunds are at the discretion of the Safety Director.

 All Instructors, cruise leaders and sweeps are required to be Red Cross First Aid/CPR certified.
 As such, CW will again be providing free Red Cross First Aid/CPR certification classes!
 Training meets OSHA Guidelines for First Aid Programs and combines lecture, interactive video demonstrations featuring emergency scenarios that are likely to occur in a variety of environments and hands-on training to teach participants lifesaving skills.
 This class will be offered May 9, 2018.
 Sign up quickly, spots are limited!
-The class takes place April 18th, check back in early next year or watch the newsletter to see when new classes will be offered.
+The class took place April 18th, check back in early next year or watch the newsletter to see when new classes will be offered.

 CW's Focus on River Safety

 It is the responsibility of every club member to maintain this high standard of Whitewater Safety.

 CW firmly supports the AW Safety Code and strongly encourages all paddlers to adopt it.